Aleridia/WeakPackages/packages/Dockerfile/README.md

 3. `/var/lib/apt/lists/*` not deleted after use of apt-get,
 4. Installing packages without cleaning up the package cache (apt-get clean),
 5. Running the image as the root user,
-6. Using absolute paths in COPY and ADD commands,
 7. Using wildcard characters in COPY, which can be unpredictable,
 8. Using ADD instead of COPY for local files,
 9. Downloading and extracting files from an insecure URL with ADD,